Close Menu

 • Use strong, unique passwords for each financial account and enable two-factor authentication for an extra layer of security.

-• Be skeptical of urgent messages asking for personal information — banks won’t request sensitive data they already have through text or email.
+• Be skeptical of urgent messages asking for personal information — banks won’t request sensitive data through text or email.

-Online banking has become essential for most Americans, with 87 percent using banking apps monthly, according to Chase Bank research.
+Online banking has become essential for most Americans, with 77% of people preferring to manage their accounts online, according to the American Bankers Association.
 However, cybercriminals are becoming increasingly sophisticated, using AI to create more convincing phishing attempts and fake banking platforms.

-The stakes are high: consumers lost over $12.5 billion to fraud in 2024, representing a 25 percent increase from the previous year, according to the Federal Trade Commission.
+The stakes are high: consumers lost over $12.5 billion to fraud in 2024, representing a 25% increase from the previous year, according to the Federal Trade Commission.
 Understanding how hackers target bank accounts and practicing protection can help you avoid becoming part of these statistics.

 — Hanna Horvath, CFP & Bankrate Banking Editor